MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 - Uma assinatura de avaliação ou de produção do Microsoft 365 E5 ou Office 365 E5.

-- Uma intranet simplificada da organização, conectada à Internet, consistindo em cinco máquinas virtuais na sub-rede de uma rede virtual Azure (DC1, APP1, CLIENT1, ADFS1 e PROXY1).
-O Azure AD Connect é executado no APP1 para sincronizar a lista de contas no domínio do Active Directory Domain Services ao Office 365.
-O PROXY1 recebe as solicitações de autenticação de entrada.
-O ADFS1 valida as credenciais com o DC1 e emite tokens de segurança.
+- A simplified organization intranet connected to the Internet, consisting of five virtual machines on a subnet of an Azure virtual network (DC1, APP1, CLIENT1, ADFS1, and PROXY1).
+Azure AD Connect runs on APP1 to synchronize the list of accounts in the Active Directory Domain Services domain to Office 365.
+PROXY1 receives the incoming authentication requests.
+ADFS1 validates credentials with DC1 and issues security tokens.

 Há cinco etapas para configurar esse ambiente de teste: